bryanwongyk/bryanwongyk.com/src/content/blog/2021/AWS-Lambda-Explained-Simply/index.md

 -   Pay per period of time as it runs continuously
 -   Suitable for high-performance or frequently running applications
 -   Need to manually configure and manage infrastructure

-## Got something wrong?

-This is part of my initiative to learn in public where I post tidbits whenever I feel like it for my own growth, and to potentially even help others.

-If you see anything wrong, please let me know on [Twitter](https://twitter.com/bryanwongyk).
-Cheers!